Breastfeeding: Natural Support

 Eating a healthy balanced diet is recommended if you’re breastfeeding – and indeed at any other time.
 Whatever you eat or drink while you’re breastfeeding can get into your breast milk, so by eating healthily you’ll be giving your baby the best start.
 There are, however, a few things you should be aware of, including the following:

-According to the NHS it’s a good idea for both pregnant and breastfeeding women to restrict their caffeine intake to less than 300mg a day.
+According to the NHS it’s a good idea for both pregnant and breastfeeding women to restrict their caffeine intake to less than 300mg a day (xi).
 That’s because caffeine is a stimulant that can get into your breast milk and make your baby restless and keep them awake.

-Also remember that other things contain caffeine, including chocolate (a 50g bar of plain chocolate contains up to 50mg caffeine), canned cola drinks (around 40mg) and energy drinks (up to 80mg).
+Also remember that other things contain caffeine, including chocolate (a 50g bar of dark chocolate contains up to 25mg caffeine and a 50g bar of milk chocolate up to 10mg), canned cola drinks (around 40mg) and energy drinks (up to 80mg per 250ml can).

 If you normally like to eat peanuts or foods that contain peanuts – such as peanut butter – there’s no reason why you shouldn’t do so while you’re breastfeeding.
-The NHS claims there’s no clear evidence that eating peanuts during breastfeeding increases your baby’s risk of developing a peanut allergy.
+The NHS says you should only avoid eating peanuts if you’re advised to by a healthcare professional or if you have a nut allergy (xi).

 If you’re worried that something you’re eating is affecting your baby, have a chat about it with your GP or health visitor.

 There are many myths surrounding the subject of breastfeeding.
-Here are some explained by the La Leche League, an international organisation that aims to help mothers around the world to breastfeed:
+Here are some explained by the La Leche League, an international organisation that aims to help mothers around the world to breastfeed (xii):

 Natural support for breastfeeding